Agetosha/Archimedes_principle_simulator/README.md

 ## 🙌 Acknowledgments

-- Archimedes of Syracuse — the original genius
+- Archimedes of Syracuse — for the fundamental physics principle
-- Physics educators and students for inspiration
+- Spring Boot and Thymeleaf communities
-- jQuery community for making DOM manipulation easy
+- All physics educators and students using this tool

 ---